 Why come for just a day when you can enjoy a whole weekend of Star Wars fun?!

-Gar-Field High School is adjacent to Potomac Mills Outlet Mall with numerous shops, restaurants and hotels.
+Freedom High School is nearby to Potomac Mills Outlet Mall with numerous shops, restaurants and hotels.

 While in town for the show, be sure to check out other Star Wars fun in the Washington, DC area: